 To enable the feature, navigate to: Account > Account Settings > Payments Integration

-If you anticipate that you will re-enable the integration with the same Braintree credentials, make sure that the Disable, but save my Braintree account for later use checkbox is checked.
+- If you anticipate that you will re-enable the integration with the same Braintree credentials, make sure that the Save my Braintree credentials checkbox is checked

 The Braintree service offers a number of configuration options that can greatly improve your signer’s experience.
 Everybody has different needs from a payment service, and a thorough exploration of the Braintree features is well worth the effort.

 With regards to the Adobe Sign integration there are a few features that relate directly to the signer’s experience:

 - Currency – What currency are you accepting?

 Braintree accepts a wide range of currency types, and allows you to make a “Merchant account” for each currency you will accept.
 This merchant account further allows you to define what types of payments you will accept (PayPal and/or discrete credit cards).